! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

-Are you searching for an attorney to draft a prenuptial agreement?
-As the founder of the Law Offices of Rick D. Banks, I have over 15 years of experience representing clients in their family law and divorce matters.
+Are you searching for a prenuptial agreement lawyer?
+As the founder of the Law Offices of Rick D. Banks, I have over 20 years of experience representing clients in their family law and divorce matters.
 I understand how important family law matters are and how the outcome of a case can affect many aspects of my client’s life.
 Sensitive to my client’s wellbeing, I put careful consideration, thought and planning into each case that I work on.

 My firm has an A+ Rating from the Better Business Bureau.
 I am a proud member of The National Trial Lawyers: Top 100 Trial Lawyers, and I am the author of the book, Win Your Divorce, which reached Amazon’s #1 Best Seller List.
 When you come to my firm for help with your prenuptial agreement, you can be rest assured that I will help you establish a premarital agreement that will have your best interests at heart.